$30.00 members / $50.00 nonmembers / 2.0 credit hours / Course #B008

 Margo Bowman has been a practicing accountant for over 50 years, specializing in Small Business Taxation & Record Keeping.
 She is a Licensed Tax Consultant (LTC) in Oregon and has earned the Enrolled Agent (EA) designation which allows her to practice before the Internal Revenue Service on behalf of her client base.
 In addition to taxation and accounting credentials, Margo is also a Licensed Massage Therapist (LMT) in Oregon.
 This gives her a unique insight into the needs of the massage therapy industry.
 As a result of this combination of certifications and experience, she has been asked to speak nationally on small business taxation and the record keeping requirements it imposes.

 Margo graduated from Oregon School of Massage in 1990 and has taught a tax/record keeping class there each year since.
 Her massage practice has been on a volunteer basis with services provided to hospice, MS and injury patients at no charge.
-She studied massage in Russia in 1992 and frequently returns to that country as part of a university project.
+Contact Margo.